DRONE AND ROBOTICS CAMP

 - Small group collaborative projects

-- One-on-one and group coaching with Advisors, Mentors, and Content Specialist
+- One-on-one and group coaching with advisors, mentors, and content specialists

 - Independent research and project work